Tonga Weather in July(c) tongapocketguide.com

 Tropical Storms in July

-The South Pacific cyclone season starts in the month of November and ends in April.
+The South Pacific cyclone season starts in November and ends in April.
 Therefore, July is one of the best months to visit Tonga without the risk of tropical cyclones or storms.

 Other months that have a low risk of tropical cyclones in Tonga include June, August and September.